SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

     This tutorial assumes you have read the [Ordinary Differential Equations tutorial](https://docs.sciml.ai/dev/modules/DiffEqDocs/tutorials/ode_example/) in [`DifferentialEquations.jl`](https://docs.sciml.ai/dev/modules/DiffEqDocs/).

-The discrete stochastic simulations we consider are a form of jump equation with a "trivial" (non-existent) differential equation.
-We will first demonstrate how to build these types of models using the biological modeling functionality of [Catalyst.jl](https://github.com/SciML/Catalyst.jl), then describe how to build them directly and more generally using [DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl) jump types, and finally show how to couple discrete stochastic simulations to differential equation models.
+We first demonstrate how to build jump processes using [DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl)'s different jump types, which encode the rate functions (i.e. intensities) and state changes when a given jump occurs.

+Note, the SIR model considered here is a type of stochastic chemical kinetics jump process model, and as such the biological modeling functionality of [Catalyst.jl](https://github.com/SciML/Catalyst.jl) can be used to easily specify the model and automatically calculate inputs needed for DiffEqJump's optimized simulation algorithms.
+We summarize this alternative approach at the end for users who may be interested in modeling chemical systems, but note this tutorial is intended to explain the general jump process formulation of DiffEqJump for all users.

 ## Illustrative Model: SIR disease dynamics
 To illustrate the jump process solvers, we will build an SIR model which matches